- 7 days, 6 nights of self-guided hiking

 - Total group size limited to (12) per trip

-The southern passages of the Arizona Trail beautifully demonstrate the biodiversity and rugged nature of the AZT, and this adventure features the first 50 miles.
+The southern passages of the Arizona Trail beautifully demonstrate the biodiversity and rugged nature of the AZT, and this adventure features the first 86 miles.
 From rolling grasslands to pine forest, past a cobalt-blue lake and through seldom-visited canyons, this itinerary is sure to be one of the most popular.
 Contrary to popular belief, the southern part of the state is not the lowest, nor is it the warmest, so be prepared for a variety of temperatures, including snow near the summit of Miller Peak.
-Gazing south into the mountains of Mexico is a splendid way to begin the adventure, and walking into the tiny town of Patagonia to finish will leave you with many wonderful memories of your time along the AZT.
+Gazing south into the mountains of Mexico is a splendid way to begin the adventure, and walking into the tiny town of Patagonia, traversing the foot of the Santa Rita Mountains and then trekking toward Tucsonto finish will leave you with many wonderful memories of your time along the AZT.

 We created this trip for those who don’t want a guide, don’t want to be supported during the week and generally just want their own self-serve adventure with a bit of logistical assistance.
 Each day we relocate a very deluxe camp setup (provided by Ready Camp) of (2) 10×10 canopies, full kitchen, dry firewood, camp chairs, fresh water, coolers of food and beverages (you purchase prior to trip) and all your personal gear like tents, bags and clothing.
 You can go as cheap or deluxe as you want on food, beverages and amenities!!

-Our meeting point for this trip is Tucson, AZ at the Super 8 on Starr Pass Blvd.
+Our meeting point for this trip is Hotel Tucson in Tucson, AZ.
 The day before the trip starts you can pick up a cooler (if needed) from us to do your shopping for the week.

 This adventure begins on Montezuma Pass overlooking the grasslands of the San Rafael Valley and the mountains of Mexico.
 The southern terminus of the Arizona Trail lies two miles to the south, accessible only by trail, so for those who want to start at the “start” then walk downhill toward Border Monument #102.
 It occupies a lonely, beautiful place in the middle of the grasslands where a two-strand barbed wire fence separates two nations.
 After a few photos, turn around and head back uphill to Montezuma Pass and continue climbing into the Huachuca Mountains, the highest southernmost mountain range in Arizona.
 4.5 miles beyond Montezuma Pass you’ll come to a trail junction where you can take a ½-mile detour and hike to the summit of Miller Peak (9,470 ft.) where the views are breathtaking.
 The AZT rises and falls in elevation through the Huachuca Mountains for the next five miles before a long descent toward Sunnyside Canyon.
 During today’s walk you might see coatimundi, black bear or elegant trogons.
 Camp in a pleasant forest of oak, juniper and manzanita. * Montezuma Pass to Sunnyside Canyon is 12 miles. * Montezuma Pass to the border to Sunnyside Canyon is 16 miles. * Hiking from the AZT to Miller Peak and back adds 1 mile.